nick-keller/lodasync/README.md

 ```

 ### Async callbacks
-All callbacks can be async:
+All callbacks can be asynchronous, this is probably the most useful feature of
+this library:
 ```js
 const isUserAuthorized = async(user) => { /*...*/ }